In this article, you’ll learn:

 The system requires no signature verification or PIN to be entered by the cardholder, so transactions are usually restricted to an upper limit by the service provider in order to eliminate the chances of fraud.
-Such a card terminal can speed up payment processing and thereby reduce queuing times.
+Such as SumUp Air card terminal can speed up payment processing and thereby reduce queuing times.

 Since it was first introduced into the retail environment, superseding the commonplace use of cheques, the credit card machine has evolved in many ways, with numerous features added to simple payment processing.